Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-device-reconnection.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-How NGO will react to `Reconnecting` and `Reconnect` events (if it will even react) is left out of scope of this RFC.
+None.

 # Future possibilities
 [future-possibilities]: #future-possibilities

-As mentioned in the section above, the question of whether NGO will handle `Reconnecting` and `Reconnect` events (and if so, how) is left open for future discussions.

-Another topic to consider is how future evolutions of UTP might impact the implementation of device reconnection.
+A topic to consider is how future evolutions of UTP might impact the implementation of device reconnection.
 In particular, protocol stacking opens up the possibility of implementing the feature as a protocol.
 While this might make the implementation slightly more verbose (due to the boilerplate around implementing a protocol), it would provide the benefit of clearly separating device reconnection from the rest of UTP.

+Also, originally the feature entailed generating `Reconnecting` and `Reconnected` events when a reconnection respectively starts and completes.
+This was removed as it was deemed that it could cause confusion with future session reconnection events, and there was no use for these events.
+But if a use for these events is found (say improved re-synchronization of game state), then these events could be added back.